S2E/s2e-old/docs/UsingS2EGet.rst

 Quickly Uploading Programs to the Guest with ``s2eget``
 =======================================================

-The ``s2eget`` tool allows to easily download files from the host into the guest in S2E mode.
+The ``s2eget`` tool allows to easily upload files from the host into the guest in S2E mode.
 The typical use case for this tool is to set up a VM snapshot that, when resumed in S2E mode, automatically downloads a program from the host and starts symbolically executing it.